gitter-badger/Shelves/README.md

 ## Getting Started

 Not going to lie here, there's not much to 'get started' with!
-If you want to help with development, see the 'Contributing' header below.
-Thanks!
+If you want to help with development, see the 'Contributing' section.

 ## Disclaimer